The Whole Picture

 “The future of the book is the blurb” - McLuhan

 If Marshall McLuhan’s famous book, The Medium is the Massage, were itself a blurb, then it would be easy to find the page where this famous statement appears: “The future of the book is the blurb.”
-Having no index, though, the book isn’t convenient enough for me to verify my source!
+Having no index, the book is not convenient enough for me to verify it as the source.
 A blurb, of course, does not need an index.

 a witty hyperbole

-McLuhan’s statement was more hyperbole than prediction.
-Still, it has lasted some forty years because it states the obvious poignantly: As more and more information becomes available, efficient presentation becomes increasingly important.
+Making its point instantly, McLuhan’s statement was more hyperbole than prediction.
+Still, its meaning has lasted decades because it states the obvious poignantly: As more and more information becomes available, efficient presentation becomes increasingly important.
 Concision and convenience really matter, but not so much that they should compromise good reading.
-That’s why the future of the book will always be the blurb.
+The future of the book will always be the blurb.

 a simple paradox

 Few ideas fit entirely into simple, succinct, statements.
 Likewise, as Aesop's fables demonstrate, not every pearl of wisdom fits into a neat koan.
 While efficient writing is not necessarily terse, modern readers tend to dislike wordy writing and extraneous content.
-Truly effective presentation, therefore, requires knowing the message, the audience, and how to make writing on any topic appeal to a given audience.
+Effective writing, therefore, requires knowing the message, the audience, and how to appeal directly to the intended reader.

 words to remember

-As McLuhan pointed out in his own way, the effective presentation of ideas demands audience-appropriateness.
+As Professor McLuhan pointed out in his own way, the effective presentation of ideas demands audience-appropriateness.
 In addition to succinctness, often it requires numbering lists and recasting jargon into plain English.
 Sometimes, it requires adding a good picture.
 For book-length writing, I'd suggest an index.